-Chapters shall be organized, established and chartered throughout the United States to further the mission and goals of the Corporation.
-Chapters shall function independently from MANA, A National Latina Organization so as to better respond to the local needs and issues facing Latinas.
-In order to maintain a charter, a chapter must comply with all requirements listed herein and those imposed in the future by the MANA National Board in consultation with the Chapters.
+MANA de shall be organized, established and chartered by MANA, A National Latina Organization, to further the mission and goals of the national organization.
+MANA de shall function independently from MANA, A National Latina Organization, so as to better respond to the local needs and issues facing Latinas.
+In order to maintain a charter, the chapter must comply with all requirements listed herein and those imposed in the future by the MANA National Board of Directors.

-Section B. Establishment
+Section B. Agreement